sambow23/garrys-mod-rtx-remixed-perf/README.md

   * Modifies render bounds of static/physics props and light updaters to prevent them getting culled by the view frustrum
 - Water replacer
   * Replaces all map water materials with a single one so it can be replaced in Remix
+    * Some non-water materials in maps might get replaced with water.
+If so, please make a github issue with the map name and screenshot on where its happening.

 ## Installation:
 ### Required Addons